tashima39/Laravel-Social-Auth/README.md

 ```

 ### 8. Run the Application
-You can now start the Laravel development server:
+Start the Laravel development server:
 ```bash
 php artisan serve
 ```
-For frontend css, run in a separate terminal:
+Run in a separate terminal for frontend CSS (Tailwind):
 ```bash
 npm run dev
 ```

-Visit `http://127.0.0.1:8000` in your browser.
+Go to `http://127.0.0.1:8000` in your browser.
 Click **Login**, then **Continue with Google** to test the authentication flow.

 ## Usage